 Automatic enrollment on sites with low permission acceptance rates

 Sites with very low acceptance rates will be automatically enrolled in quieter prompts.
 They will be automatically unenrolled once the user experience is improved.
 Per-site information about notification permission acceptance rates will be made available via the Chrome User Experience Report in Q1 2020.

 First, we recommend that seo angency’s test their site’s permission request flow with the quieter notification permission UI, by enabling it manually in chrome://settings/content/notifications.
 At the time of writing, the feature is being rolled out gradually to Canary, Dev, and Beta channels, and can be force-enabled in chrome://flags/#quiet-notification-prompts in Chrome 80 and later.
-Second, we recommend that developers follow best practices for requesting the notification permission from users.
-Websites that ask users to sign up for web notifications when they first arrive often have very low accept rates.
-Instead, we recommend that websites wait until users understand the context and see benefit in receiving notifications before prompting for the permission.
+Second, we recommend that developers follow best practices for requesting notification permission from users.
+Websites that ask users to sign up for web notifications when they first arrive often have very low acceptance rates.
+Instead, we recommend that websites wait until users understand the context and see the benefit in receiving notifications before prompting for permission.
 Some websites display a pre-prompt in the content area before triggering the native permission prompt.
-This approach is also not recommended if it interrupts the user journey: sites that request the permission at contextually relevant moments enjoy lower bounce and higher conversion rates.
+This approach is also not recommended if it interrupts the user journey: sites that request permission at contextually relevant moments enjoy lower bounce and higher conversion rates.
 For help with user permission UX, you can refer to this 5 minute video on improving your user permission acceptance rates, and read about best practices when requesting permissions.